armorcommander/stelligent-u/01-cloudformation/README.md

 built-in CFN functions.

 > 1. Using a Condition, you can test using the supported conditions (And, Equals, If, Not, Or) and, depending on the result, use the IF function with JOIN to combine or with simply the string by itself
-> 2. Using a Condition, use the Substitute function SUB to select a value to combine or substitue.
+> 2. Using a Condition, use the Substitute function SUB to select a value to combine or substitute.

 ## Lesson 1.2: Integration with Other AWS Resources